 Dogs or other pets are not permitted on Zoo grounds or in parking areas.
 Service dogs are allowed.

 Strollers and wheelchairs are available for rent at the Gift Shop.

-Facial coverings may be removed ONLY when eating and/or drinking, and you must stay a minimum of 6 feet away from anyone who is not in your party.
+Facial coverings may be removed ONLY when eating and/or drinking away from the main walking path, and you must stay a minimum of 6 feet away from anyone who is not in your party.